Home Ownership for Muslims

 … are conventional mortgages actually haram in of themselves if you look at the contract?

-Attend our online seminar where we will break down the structures of conventional and Islamic mortgages, looking at the key conditions of the contracts that could make them halal or haram.
+Take our online course where we will break down the structures of conventional and Islamic mortgages, looking at the key conditions of the contracts that could make them halal or haram.

 - Pre-reading material

 Umer Suleman, Head of Islamic Finance for National Waqf Fund, Executive Member of the UKIFC and Managing Director of 360 Risk